 Evaluating the risk of a cyberattack for your industry and the related costs of data recovery and legal expenses can help you determine how much cyber liability insurance your small business needs.

-Cyber liability insurance not only provides coverage for the cost of recovering from a data breach, but also provides assistance with the lawsuits that often result.
+Cyber liability insurance not only covers the cost of recovering from a data breach, but also provides assistance with the lawsuits that often result.
 Your legal costs could include attorney’s fees, court-ordered judgements, and settlements.

 Additional costs may include: